Transfer Credit Policies

 15. Students must list on their application for admission all institutions attended after high school graduation.
 Those who fail to do so will not receive this transfer credit and may be subject to a range of possible disciplinary actions, including admission revocation and expulsion.

-Students who would like additional information should consult the Undergraduate Transfer Office.
+Students who would like additional information should consult the Academic and Transfer Advising Services office.